November 3, 2020

 Four years ago I didn’t have a pussy hat.
 It wasn’t a thing I would have imagined so many women wearing.
 I know lots of people who thought my little group of friends in college were disgusting girls for wearing tampon costumes on Halloween.
 We just thought it was hilarious and provocative.
 But then shock humor comes naturally to me.

 Four years ago I was worried that someone whose rhetoric smacked of so many things we’ve learned throughout history eventually results in genocide might become our next president, but I still assumed that our systems would work.
-I still believed that more people cared about each other as much as they cared about only themselves.
+And I still believed that more people cared about each other as much as they cared about only themselves.

-Four years ago I talked to people who worked in the public school system every day.
+Four years ago I talked to people who worked in the Colorado public school system every day.
 Kids were getting hurt in the school systems for sure.
 Especially the kids I look out for.
 The hard truth is that they always have.
 But something shifted in people four years ago and it was obvious to me within days after the last election.

-I have worked with public school system administrators to resolve conflict for years and I had only met a few who raised the hair on the back of my neck.
-One who was purely politically minded and offered to get me a job as a superintendent even though I had absolutely no experience or interest.
+I have worked with public school system administrators to resolve conflict for many years and I had only met a few who raised the hair on the back of my neck.
+One who was purely politically minded and offered to get me a job as a school district superintendent even though I had absolutely no experience or interest.
 (Um, what?!!!).
 And one who spoke disgustingly of a kid who clearly needed accommodations and wasn’t getting them.
 (That’s just wrong.
 Time to find a new field.)